 Contestants may only appear once in any given show.
 This applies to qualifying shows as well as the competition at the Iowa State Fair.
-They may not perform "solo" and then return in the same show in a duet or trio.
+They may not perform “solo” and then return in the same show in a duet or trio.
 Contestants are allowed to perform in different acts in different shows, but they may only qualify for the State Fair Show with one act.
 Once a performer has qualified for the State Fair they must not perform in local shows as part of another act.
 They may keep competing in local shows with the qualifying performanc

 Professionals are NOT permitted to compete.
-This includes Union musicians and anyone whose principle source of income is from their talent.
+This includes Union musicians and anyone whose principal source of income is from their talent.
 Compensation for performing at weddings, etc. does not constitute principle source of income.

 Competition at the Iowa State Fair: